JackPikatea/pikatea-documentation/docs/PikateaMacropadGB2/pikatea-macropad-gb2-kit-assembly-guide.md

 # Pikatea Macropad GB2 Kit Assembly Guide
 ### Introduction

+**This is probably not the page you are looking for!
+We stopped selling the GB2 in 2020.**

 Congratulations on receiving your Pikatea Macropad Kit.
 This guide will walk you through the assembly process.
 Please email support if you have any questions.
 ### What's in the Box
 ![](https://cdn.shopify.com/s/files/1/0322/9637/0235/files/PXL_20201214_200914850_600x600.jpg?v=1607999171)